Our Philosophy: A Traditional Business Adapted for the Modern World

 We’re proud to be a long-standing family-run business that is trail blazing a sustainable approach to waste and resource management in Scotland.

-Brewster Bros is operated under the principals of a circular economy.
+Brewster Brothers is operated under the principals of a circular economy.

 This means that we aim to operate as a closed loop system – ensuring that any waste or by-products created by our business are repurposed.
 We are constantly redesigning our processes and harnessing innovation to improve the efficiency of our recycling plant.

 An example of this innovation is the Knowledge Transfer Partnership we have established with Heriot-Watt University to find new uses for the clay by-product from our wash plant which is currently used to restore our wider site.

 Our customers are at the heart of everything we do.